fonsecag/Timol/README.md

 # Timol

 Timol (Terminal Interface MOLecular visualiser) is a way to display the 3D structure of a molecule natively inside a terminal.
-The camera can be move with the mouse as expected as well as zoomed in/out by scrolling.
+The camera can be moved with the mouse and zoomed in/out by scrolling.

 ## Installation